History of Formula One: Ground-effect era (1977–1982)

 1977 also saw two radical technical innovations that would change the future of Formula One.
 The purpose of Lotus's experimentation in 1976 was revealed with the Lotus 78, which brought ground effect to Formula One for the first time, using wing-profiled sidepods sealed to the ground by sliding lexan skirts.
 Generating radically increased downforce with significantly less drag, the Lotus 78s driven by Mario Andretti and Gunnar Nilsson won five Grands Prix in 1977.
 Renault unveiled the second when their RS01 made its first appearance powered by a 1.5-litre turbocharged engine, derived from their sportscar unit.
 Although supercharged engines were successful in the 1950s and the regulations allowing for turbocharged engines had existed for 11 years, no Formula One team had built one, feeling that the fuel consumption and turbo lag (boost lag) would negate its superior power.
-Motor engineer Bernard Dudot, who had observed the turbocharged Offenhauser engines used in Champ Car racing in the US, pushed for this choice.
+Motor engineer Bernard Dudot, who had observed the turbocharged Offenhauser engines used in Indy car racing in the US, pushed for this choice.

 The entry of Renault also brought Michelin's radial tyres to Formula One.
 Goodyear, who enjoyed a monopoly before the entry of Michelin, was still using the cross ply design for racing.
 Goodyear saw the entry of Michelin as a serious threat and made a notable effort in research and development to develop its own radial tyres.
 Tyrrell's 1977 season was disastrous because Goodyear was too busy to continue to develop the unique small tyres required by the P34.
 Without continuing development, the tyres became less competitive and the six-wheeled concept had to be dropped.
 Michelin eventually left F1 after the 1984 season.